Qamar Jalalabadi: Career

 As a lyricist, Qamar Jalalabadi was very versatile.
-On one hand he wrote mesmeric duets like "Sun Meri Saanwari Mujhko Kahin Tum Bhool Na Jaana…" sung by Lata Mangeshkar and Mohammed Rafi (film: Aansoo 1953) and on the other hand he penned comic relief songs like "Khush Hai Zamana Aaj Pehli Tarikh Hai" endured with full throttle gusto by Kishore Kumar (film: Pehli Tarikh-1954).
+On one hand he wrote mesmeric duets like "Sun Meri Saanwari Mujhko Kahin Tum Bhool Na Jaana..." sung by Lata Mangeshkar and Mohammed Rafi (film: Aansoo 1953) and on the other hand he penned comic relief songs like "Khush Hai Zamana Aaj Pehli Tarikh Hai" endured with full throttle gusto by Kishore Kumar (film: Pehli Tarikh-1954).
 This song turned into veritable anthem and was played on Radio Ceylon on the first of every month for decades, and it probably still is.

 The film Howrah Bridge (1958) skyrocketed his career as lyricist to unprecedented heights.
-Songs like "Mera Naam Chin Chin Chu" (Geeta Dutt) and "Aaiye Meherbaan, Baithiye Jaanejaan…."
+Songs like "Mera Naam Chin Chin Chu" (Geeta Dutt) and "Aaiye Meherbaan, Baithiye Jaanejaan...."
 (Asha Bhosle) became highly popular.

 In his long career span he worked for several film companies like Prabhat Film Company, Pancholi Pictures, Filmistan Ltd., Famous Pictures, Minerva Movietone, Prakash Pictures, Wadia Films Ltd., Filmkar Ltd., Sippy Films, N.C.
 Sippy Films, Shri Shakti Films, Mitra Productions and many more.

 He was one of the founder members of prestigious organisations like Film Writers Association & IPRS in Mumbai.
 The music composers he worked with were: Ghulam Haider, G. Damle, Pandit Amarnath, Khemchand Prakash, Husnlal Bhagatram, S.D.
-Burman, Anil Biswas, Shyam Sunder, Sajjad Hussain, C. Ramchandra, Madan Mohan, Sudhir Phadke, S.D.
+Burman, Anil Biswas, Shyam Sunder, Sajjad Hussain, Master Krishnarao, C. Ramchandra, Madan Mohan, Sudhir Phadke, S.D.
 Batish, Sardar Malik, Ravi, Avinash Vyas and in the latter phase of his career with O. P. Nayyar, Kalyanji-Anandji, Sonik–Omi, Uttam Singh and Laxmikant–Pyarelal as well.
 Qamar Jalalabadi wrote song lyrics for about 156 films by writing a total of approximately 700 songs in his long career.

-He was an acclaimed poet (shayar) and read poetry at several mushairas all over India.
+He was a poet (shayar) and read poetry at several mushairas all over India.

 Personal life

 In his personal life, Jalalabadi was a highly religious person and he chanted excerpts from the Bhagavad Gita, the Koran as well as the Bible.
 He was deeply into transcendental meditation, and was mostly embedded in his writing for most part of the day.
 He once gifted a bungalow in Khar, Mumbai to one of his married sisters to save her from a difficult marriage, and shifted to simpler accommodation in Juhu with his own family.
 He and his wife Leelawati had seven children.

-He had several friends and hundreds of fans whom he lovingly called his "pankhe".
+He had several friends and hundreds of fans whom he called his "pankhe".
 His fan mail came in various languages; Hindi, English, Urdu and many regional languages as well.
 He replied to all his fan mail and judiciously sent an autographed photo as well.
-Some of his favorite people were Pakistani poet Qateel Shifai, broadcaster Ameen Sayani, Kalyanji and Anandji, O.P Nayyar, S. D. Batish, C.L Kavish and D.D.
-Kashyap.
-From his past associations, he remembered G. Damle of Prabhat Film Company, Dattaram Pai of Filmistan, Babubhai Mitra, Husnlal Bhagatram and S. Mukherji the most as they had been a part of his initial glorious days as a lyricist.